 The second one is needed for the EU region.

-You can now find your credentials in the list of available credentials.
-After clicking on it, you should see something like this:
+Find your credentials in the list of available credentials.
+You should see something like this:

-You can now use these credentials in the Custom Authorization tab when authorizing Google Analytics Extractor.
+You can now use these credentials in the Custom Authorization tab when authorizing the Google Analytics Extractor.